This story originally published on the Lily.

 Many couples continue to use the word “partner” even after they’re married.
 Shackelford, who got married in November, has a visceral negative reaction to the words “husband” and “wife.”
 “Those words carry a lot of baggage,” she said, conjuring 1950s images of the man who comes home expecting dinner on the table; the woman who bears sole responsibility for raising the children.

 If Takakjian gets married, she also plans to continue using the word “partner,” especially at work.
 “There is still so much societal pressure for a woman to step back at work once she gets married,” she said.
-Takakjian worries about the stereotypes that partners at her firm — many of whom are white men over 50 — associate with the word “wife.”
+Takakjian worries about the stereotypes that partners at her firm — many of whom are white men older than 50 — associate with the word “wife.”
 “They might think, ‘Now she’s probably thinking about babies, she’s probably going to quit.
-We don’t need to put her on the important cases, we don’t need to give her as many opportunities.”
-The word “partner,” Takakjian said, could be one way to challenge those assumptions.
+We don’t need to put her on the important cases; we don’t need to give her as many opportunities.' ” The word “partner,” Takakjian said, could be one way to challenge those assumptions.

 The growing preference for “partner” over “husband” and “wife” could suggest a shift that goes beyond labels and language.
 When Time magazine asked readers in 2010 whether marriage was becoming obsolete, 39 percent said yes — up from 28 percent when Time posed the same question in 1978.
 Millennials, who are marrying later in life than any previous generation, increasingly view the institution as “dated,” said Andrew Cherlin, a professor of sociology and the family at Johns Hopkins University.“If you get married in your 20s, and you’re part of a college-educated crowd, it might feel old-fashioned or even embarrassing to admit that you’re married.”
 Because today’s young newlyweds are far less eager to trumpet their marital status, he told me, they’re gravitating to “partner.”